MicrosoftDocs/win32-pr.it-it/desktop-src/DirectShow/coutputqueue-notifythread.md

 ## <a name="remarks"></a>Commenti

-Prima di chiamare questo metodo, mantenere la sezione critica.
+Mantenere la sezione critica prima di chiamare questo metodo.

 ## <a name="requirements"></a>Requisiti